R2 Certified Recycler

 3. Implementation & Training

-Train personnel and operationalize the system.
+Train personnel and operationalize the management system across applicable facilities and service lines.

 4. Internal Audit & Management Review

-Validate readiness prior to certification audit.
+Validate readiness prior to the certification audit.
+Internal audit discipline significantly reduces audit findings.

 5. Stage 1 & Stage 2 Certification Audit